EmiliaHoarfrost/Anime-News-Aggregator/README.md

 # Anime-News-Aggregator
-Attempt at an anime news aggregator
+Attempt at an anime news aggregator with the help of ChatGPT